Homemade Basil Pesto Recipe

 Ingredients for basil pesto labeled on counter.

-• Pine Nuts: Pine nuts have a mild, nutty, buttery flavor and the classic choice for traditional pesto recipes.
+• Pine Nuts: Pine nuts have a mild, nutty, buttery flavor and the classic choice.
+I usually find them in small tubs in the produce section of my grocery store.

 How to Make Basil Pesto